CivAIgentics/Jett/VERCEL_DEPLOYMENT.md

 GitHub integration is enabled.
 Any push to the `main` branch will automatically trigger a new deployment.

 ### 📱 Features Available
-All Jacky 3.0 features are available in production:
+All Jett features are available in production:
 - ✅ ANAM AI conversation with avatar
 - ✅ Voice interaction (microphone + TTS)
 - ✅ Service cards display and detection